yavulan/toTop/README.md

 # toTop.js

-**toTop.js** is easy to install script for scrolling page to top and back to previous reading point.
+**toTop.js** is easy to install script for scrolling html page to top and back to previous reading point.
+Works without JQuery.

 ## Install
 There are a few different ways you can install toTop: